Snowflake-Labs/spcs-updates/regions.md

 - AWS Asia Pacific (Jakarta)
 - AWS Europe (Paris)

+# SPCS PrPr region availability
+Snowpark Container Services is available in **Private Preview** in these Azure Commercial regions:
+- Azure South Central US (Texas)

 **We will create a new release in this repo when Snowpark Container Services is available in a new region** You can subscribe to releases to stay up to date on new regions.

-Private Preview for Azure and GCP will be announced at a later date.
+Private Preview for Google Cloud will be announced at a later date.